 FRANCIS MULRANEY 1883–1967

-Age 17 living at 22 Ordsall Lane, Salford with father John, a joiner’s labourer, mother Margaret, brother John age 12 and sisters Margaret, 24, Mary Ellen, 22, Alice, 14 and Winifred, 8.
+Age 17 living at 22 Ordsall Lane, Salford with father John, a joiner’s labourer, mother Margaret, brother John and sisters Margaret, Mary Ellen, Alice and Winifred, 8.
 He is employed as a railway porter.

-Francis’ wife, Annie May Mulraney age 23, is living with her mother Annie Lizzie Toon on Bingham Road, Radcliffe.
+Francis was absent.
+His wife, Annie May Mulraney age 23, was living with her mother Annie Lizzie Toon on Bingham Road, Radcliffe.
 Also living there are Annie May’s two children, Dulcie May Mulraney age 2 and Grace Toon Mulraney age 10 months.
-Francis is absent.

 Service Number: 17617

-Military Unit: 19th (Service) Battalion, (3rd Salford) (Pioneers) Lancashire Fusiliers, 96th Brigade, 32nd Divison.
+Military Unit: 19th (Service) Battalion, (3rd Salford) (Pioneers) Lancashire Fusiliers, 96th Brigade, 32nd Division.
 Previous units, 2/8th Lancashire Fusiliers, 19th Lancashire Fusiliers

 Theatre of War: France and Flanders, date of entry 23.11.15